 Looking for a kid proof horse A circuit winner western pleasure master or just a safe horse to ride?
 Did you enjoy watching the Black Stallion and always wanted an Arabian?
 Ray is a fifteen year old bay Arabian.
-This gentleman is good for riders of all ages.
-He has been rode by beginners to advanced riders and everyone of them has a good time.
-He loads ties and good for the farrier.
+This gentleman is nice for riders of all ages.
+He has been rode by beginners to advanced riders and everyone of them has a nice time.
+He loads ties and nice for the farrier.
 He is easy to catch in the pasture and very affectionate.
 He is a been there kinda guy.
 He will ride western or english.
 He neck reins like a pro and was trained for western pleasure.
 He has started lower level dressage and seems to enjoy it.
 He goes on trails to riding in arenas.
 Nothing really bothers him.
 He is an easy keeper and does his job.
 He is a perfect all around horse for anyone.
 He is currently in our leasing program until he is sold.
 Give us a call if you would like to come try him out.

 |Seller Will Deliver?||Local Delivery|